 Bursaries & Scholarships

-A scholarship is awarded to a pupil for exceptional performance either in a musical or artistic sphere.
+Scholarships are also awarded to students for exceptional performance in music, drama or art.
 Scholarships at St Paul’s are honorary and will normally carry a nominal financial award.
 Scholarships are not means tested.

 Senior Art Scholarships (16+) of the value of £250 per annum are offered to up to two internal and two external candidates who are currently in their final GCSE year and who, if applying from another school, have previously been successful in the Senior School entrance examination.
 Candidates take part in a workshop and are also required to submit a portfolio.

-Senior Drama Scholarships (16+) of the value of £250 per annum are awarded on the basis of an audition, workshop and interview with our Director of Drama to candidates who show outstanding potential as an actor or director.
-Please note that scholarship candidates will often study Drama at A Level, however, those able to demonstrate a significant commitment to co-curricular drama will also be considered.Find out more >
+Senior Drama Scholarships (16+) of the value of £250 per annum are awarded on the basis of an audition, workshop and interview with our Director of Drama and other drama staff to candidates who show outstanding potential as an actor or director.
+Please note that scholarship candidates will often study drama at A Level, however, those able to demonstrate a significant commitment to co-curricular drama will also be considered.Find out more >